troppes/kibana-visualisations-traefik/README.md

 Includes two visualisations on is a fixed version for the Browser Breakdown.

-The second one is a Aggregation which container.name gets the most entries, so which container gets the most files accessed.
+The second one is a aggregation which container.name gets the most entries, so which container has the most files accessed.